 Another benefit to this buckle is the EZBuckle: it flips the crotch buckle forward when not in use, which means no more digging under bums to find buckles!

-Installing with ClickTight: Seat Belt Install is Recommended!
+Installing with ClickTight: Vehicle Seat Belt Install is Recommended!

 To install, pinch the two clamps inside the cover of the seat to release the ClickTight panel.
-Once the panel is open, thread the seat belt through the belt path.
-The belt path is marked by the green arrows.
+Once the panel is open, thread the vehicle seat belt through the belt path.
+The belt path is marked by the green arrows on the outside of the seat’s shell.

 Next, fasten the seat belt and shut the ClickTight compartment.
 The Britax Frontier requires use of a tether anchor when used in harness mode for a child weighing more than 65 pounds.
 For our friends in Canada, tether use is required on any forward facing harnessed seat.